Your Directors present the 27th Annual Report and the Audited FinancialStatements for the financial year ended March 31 2021.

 As on March 31 2021 the Company had 36 subsidiaries under its fold.
 During the yeartwo companies i.e Reliance Bangladesh LNG and Power Limited and Reliance Bangladesh LNGTerminals Limited ceased to be subsidiaries of the Company.

 The Company had the following Associate Companies as on March 31 2021:

 3. RPL Sun Technique Private Limited

-The operating and financial performance of the major subsidiary companies has beendiscussed in the Management Discussion and Analysis Report forming a part of this AnnualReport.
-In addition the financial results of the subsidiary companies have been consolidated withthose of the parent company.
-The Company's policy for determiningmaterial subsidiaries may also be accessed on the Company's website at the linkhttps://www.reliancepower.co.in/ documents/2181716/2364859/Policy_for_Determining_Material_Subsidiary-new.pdf
+The operating and financial performance of the major subsidiary companies has beencovered in the Management Discussion and Analysis Report forming part of this AnnualReport.
+The financial results of the subsidiary companies have been consolidated withthose of the parent company.
+The Company's policy for determining material subsidiariesas approved by the Board may be accessed on the Company's website at the linkhttps://www.reliancepower.co.in/ documents/2181716/2364859/Policy_for_Determining_Material_Subsidiary-new.pdf

 Financial Statements - Application of the Companies (Indian Accounting Standards)Rules 2015